herranz/herranz.github.io/_posts/2020-07-28-Learn_french_in_a_year.md

 - French music/podcast: I will not understand anything but is free and you can check if you begin to understand words while improving the vocabulary.
 Spotify for the win.
 Also, [The French Experiment](https://www.thefrenchexperiment.com/), [TheFrenchpod101](https://www.frenchpod101.com/) or the [InnerFrench podcast](https://innerfrench.com/podcast/) could be a good exercise specially the first to start listening to children' books.

+One important point is that I want also time to myself to being able to tinker in my maker/engineer ideas and have some balance.

 I will be updating my progress with subsequent post on this blog.